 A course in selected topics from contemporary mathematics with applications for students in business, economics, and social science.
 Topics include: the concepts of function and rate of change, a review of algebraic and graphical aspects of polynomial functions, a study of exponential and logarithmic functions, mathematical modeling, and operations on systems of linear equations including matrix operations.
 A TI- 83 graphing calculator is required and used throughout the course.
 Class: 3 hours per week.
-Prerequisite: C- or better in MATH 102 or math placement test.
+Prerequisite: C or better in MATH 102 or placement by mathematics assessment test, and C or better in ENG 111.
 [L,N] (Fa) 3 credits